 “When you go into the sun, you develop a tan – it’s the natural mechanism to protect us from the harmful effects of light.
 This company had modified the hormone that triggers the pigmentation so that it was in pharmaceutical form.”

 After speaking to his doctor, a porphyria specialist in Switzerland, things started to snowball.
-Within just a few months she had organised the first clinical trials and Rocco was enrolled as one the first five EPP patients to receive the medicine.
+Within just a few months she had organized the first clinical trials and Rocco was enrolled as one the first five EPP patients to receive the medicine.

 The results were immediate.
 “What I experienced was nothing short of amazing – it was a miracle.
-When I finally gathered my courage and exposed myself to the sun, I realised the treatment was working.
+When I finally gathered my courage and exposed myself to the sun, I realized the treatment was working.

 The effect on his life was equally remarkable.
 “It changed everything; finding out at the age of 41 that the sun doesn't only mean pain but can be warm and pleasant.
 It was mind-blowing.
-I suddenly realised that my life could be different, that it could be free of the pain.”
+I suddenly realized that my life could be different, that it could be free of the pain.”

-His incredible journey didn’t end there; the phase II clinical trial was so successful that it was halted early to move straight onto phase III trials across Europe and the US, leading to a marketing authorisation application.
+His incredible journey didn’t end there; the phase II clinical trial was so successful that it was halted early to move straight onto phase III trials across Europe and the US, leading to a marketing authorization application.